open-aoslab/AOSSig/README.md

 ## Collection

 * AOSSig4000
-  The data of AOSSig4000 is obtained by artificial imitation following a real handwritten signature signing process.
-We collected 951 document templates from the internet and color-printed for 108 volunteers to sign in.
-Afterward, various noises including fingerprints and stamps were randomly added to the templates.
-As a result, 4000 documents were photographed or scanned into JPEG image format.
-Volunteers were given the freedom to choose ink colors of blue, red, and black, while all signature names were randomly generated according to Chinese naming traditions.
-Defaced, discolored, or incomplete signatures were filtered out at the end.
+  We collected 951 document templates from the internet, constructed and color-printed 5,000 paper blank Chinese document templates for 150 volunteers to sign in.
+Among them, various noises including fingerprints and stamps were randomly added to the templates.
+Volunteers were given the freedom to choose ink colors of blue, red, and black at random while all signature names were generated according to Chinese naming traditions.
+During the data collection process, such as ink leakage or lack of ink in the signature pen, errors caused by improper operation of the signatory, or unrealistic scribbles, factors are inevitable.
+Such situations often led to incomplete signatures or serious adhesion.
+Signatures could not meet the actual collection needs, so we manually screened out such data.
+As a result, 4,000 documents signed by 108 volunteers were photographed or scanned into JPEG image format, and we split the training and test sets with complete independence of volunteers as the principle.
+The collection process of AOSSig4000 is blind to any personal identity information and can be safely disclosed to the public.
+Firstly, templates collected from the internet do not contain any sensitive information; secondly, contents of signatures are not volunteers' real names; thirdly, seals are customized for real scenes and their contents are marked for data collection and testing purposes only; and finally, all fingerprints come from merely five volunteers and do not match with the signatures.
 * AOSSDoc
   The AOSSDoc is built based on 951 document templates obtained in AOSSig4000.
 By manually adding a variety of noises referring to the difficult definition of L1 ~L5, constructed 3182 blank Chinese templates with different styles.
 Then, we proceed to mark the position box for several signatures on the templates using the labelme tool, which supports subsequent developers to generate corresponding signatures at the correct signature positions.
 * AOSSynDoc